 <img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=393225&amp;fmt=gif">

 Conventional wisdom tells you not to put all your eggs in one basket.
 In the logistics industry, however, this isn’t always good advice.
-By leaning on one third-party logistics services provider (3PL) for each leg of the distribution cycle, you may find greater efficiency and improved operational success than you would sourcing à la carte.
+By leaning on one integrated logistics services provider (3PL) for each leg of the distribution cycle, you may find greater efficiency and improved operational success than you would sourcing à la carte.

 In this article, we’ll examine the benefits of an integrated logistics services approach.